 The Town of Trophy Club understands that the use of alternatives to traditional motor vehicles has been a long-standing practice by the community.
-Effective August 2016, golf carts are not required to register with the Town of Trophy Club for “in town” operation.
+Effective August 2016, golf carts are NOT required to register with the Town of Trophy Club or have license plates for “in town” operation at this time.
 The Town of Trophy Club does follow the Texas Department of Motor Vehicles Golf Cart Regulations.

 A vehicle is classified as a golf cart if it:

 - Has no less than three wheels

 - Has a maximum speed of between 15 to 25 miles per hour (mph)

 - Is manufactured primarily for operation on golf courses

 TxDMV does not register or title golf carts.